phaethonp/phaethonp.github.io/readme.md

-# Creating tools for the Civil Society
+# Creating tools and policies for the Civil Society
 *"My hope is someday, when the next Aristotle is alive, we can capture the underlying worldview of that Aristotle - in a computer.
 And someday, some student will be able not only to read the words Aristotle wrote, but ask Aristotle a question - and get an answer!" - **Steve Jobs, 1985**.*